dwavesystems/dwave-ocean-sdk/docs/quantum_research/vignette_maxcut.rst

     :width: 80%
     :alt: maxcut-histogram

-    Each sample from D-Wave's Advantage2 system is greater than all samples from IonQ Forte.
+    Every sample from D-Wave's Advantage2 system has a higher AR than all samples from IonQ Forte.

 Approximation Ratios and Time per Sample